MoMA Hosts Creative Lock-In to Save New York’s Waterfronts

 According to the press release, here’s the participants:

-Paul Lewis, Marc Tsurumaki, and David Lewis of LTL Architects and teamwill work on the Northwest Palisade Bay/Hudson River area, whichincludes parts of New Jersey, Liberty Park/Ellis Island, and the Statueof Liberty and waters.
+Paul Lewis, Marc Tsurumaki, and David Lewis of LTL Architects and team

 All of them will be taking up temporary residence at MoMA’s sister gallery, P.S.1, in Queens.